Cristina Fernández de Kirchner

-During her two terms as president, several corruption scandals took place and subsequently her government faced several demonstrations against her rule.
-She was charged for fraudulent low price sales of dollar futures, and later acquitted.
-In 2015, she was indicted for obstructing the investigation into the 1994 AMIA Bombing, after Alberto Nisman's controversial accusation of a purported "pact" (a memorandum) signed between her government and Iran which was supposedly seeking impunity for Iranians involved in the terrorist attack.
-In 2017, an arrest warrant issued by Claudio Bonadio for Fernández de Kirchner charged her with "treason", but due to her parliamentary immunity, she did not go to prison, and the treason accusation was later dropped, while other charges related to Nisman's accusation remained.
-In 2018, she was also indicted for corruption on charges alleging that her administration had accepted bribes in exchange for public works contracts.
-On 30 September 2020, the federal criminal cassation court confirmed the corruption trials of Fernández de Kirchner, ruling the former president's objections to be inadmissible.
-After analyzing the claims of the defendants in the case for the never-ratified Memorandum with Iran, on 7 October 2021, the Federal Oral Court 8 declared the case null and void.
-The judges concluded that there was no crime in the signing of the agreement with Iran, and declared a judicial dismissal of Cristina Kirchner and the other defendants.
-On 6 December 2022, she was sentenced to six years in prison and a lifetime ban from holding public office for corruption, and has stated her intention to appeal the verdict.
+During her terms as president, several corruption scandals surfaced and her government subsequently faced several demonstrations.
+She was acquitted of charges related to fraudulent low price sales of dollar futures.
+In 2015, she was indicted for obstructing the investigation into the 1994 AMIA bombing, after Alberto Nisman's controversial accusation of a purported "pact" (a memorandum) signed between her government and Iran which was supposedly seeking impunity for Iranians involved in the terrorist attack.
+In 2017, an arrest warrant issued by Claudio Bonadio charged her with "treason", but due to her parliamentary immunity, she did not go to prison, and the treason accusation was later dropped, while other charges related to Nisman's accusation remained.
+In 2018, she was indicted for corruption over allegations that her administration had accepted bribes in exchange for public works contracts.
+In September 2020, the federal criminal cassation court confirmed the corruption trials of Fernández de Kirchner, ruling the former president's objections inadmissible.
+After analyzing the claims of the defendants in the case for the never-ratified memorandum with Iran, in October 2021, the Federal Oral Court 8 declared the case null and void.
+The judges concluded that there was no crime in the signing of the agreement with Iran, and declared a judicial dismissal of Fernández de Kirchner and the other defendants.
+In December 2024, the Supreme Court rejected the defense's request and confirmed that Fernández de Kirchner will have a trial for this case.
+In December 2022, she was sentenced in the road infrastructure case to six years in prison and a lifetime ban from holding public office for corruption.
+The verdict was upheld by a federal appeals court in November 2024, and by the Supreme Court in June 2025.